tylerszabo/ttrss-docker-compose/README.md

 Restarting the container will update the source from origin repository.
 If database needs to be updated, tt-rss will prompt you to do so on next page refresh.

+### Using SSL with Letsencrypt (untested!)

+ - HTTP_HOST should be set to a valid hostname (i.e. no localhost or IP address)
+ - comment out web container, uncomment web-ssl in ``docker-compose.yml``
+ - ports 80 and 443 should be externally accessible i.e. not blocked by firewall and/or conflicting with host services

 ### How do I add plugins and themes?

 By default, tt-rss code is stored on a persistent docker volume (``app``).
 You can find